CloudM-Migrate/documentation/Engineering-Reference/GroupWiseSource.md

 nav_order: 7
 ---

-## GroupWise Source Advanced Options
+## GroupWise Source Options
 {: .no_toc }

 ---

-This document will give an overview on all the GroupWise Source Advanced Options in CloudM Migrate.
+This document will give an overview on all the GroupWise Source Options in CloudM Migrate.

 ---
 <a name="top"></a>